-All of the directors of the company are employed by external companies, and are remunerated by their respective employer on a separate basis.
-There were no remuneration or benefits paid directly to the directors of the company, by the company or any other company within the same group of companies, as defined by the Companies Act during the current or prior years.
+All the directors of the Company are employed by external companies and are remunerated by their respective employer on a separate basis.
+There were no remuneration or benefits paid directly to the directors of the Company, by the Company or any other Company within the same group of companies, as defined by the Companies Act during the current or prior years.
 Four directors are employees of, and remunerated by, TMF Corporate Services (South Africa) Proprietary Limited (third party service provider) on a separate basis.
-BMW Financial Services (South Africa) Proprietary Limited representative director is not remunerated for his services by the company.
+BMW Financial Services (South Africa) Proprietary Limited representative director is not remunerated for her services by the Company.

-Directors' fees of R230 148 (2019: R177 456) were paid to TMF Corporate Services (South Africa) Proprietary Limited (third party service provider), as employer of the majority of the directors, to provide corporate governance and other fiduciary services to the company, which are included in other expenses.
-Refer to note 16.
+Directors' fees of R260 206 (2020: R230 148) were paid to TMF Corporate Services (South Africa) Proprietary Limited (third party service provider), as employer of the majority of the directors, to provide corporate governance and other fiduciary services to the Company, which are included in other expenses (note 16).